Home » Zoo » Dallas Zoo tickets

 Bantu Barbeque is open seasonally and serves up authentic Texas barbecue.

-With outdoor seating, this walk-up food stand also offers draft beer and fresh brewed iced sweet tea.
+With outdoor seating, this walk-up food stand also offers draft beer and freshly brewed iced sweet tea.

 Visitors can also bring their food and drinks.
 However, glass items, alcoholic beverages, and single-use disposable straws are not allowed inside the zoo.